 Copywriting involves a lot of thinking and a lot of creativity.
 Therefore, it’s best to maintain a schedule and take regular updates only at times that both you and the writer have agreed on.
 What we mean by this is that instead of asking them how their script for the new Coca Cola ad is coming along every half an hour, you should set a time when they tell you everything you need to know about the work that was assigned to them.
 This way, they’ll be able to write meaningful copy that’s actually effective and you’ll be able to spend your time completing other time-sensitive tasks as well.

-At the end of it all, you might just notice that the less you run after them with deadlines, the more they keep you in the loop.
+At the end of it all, you might just notice that the less you run after them with deadlines on something like writing the next HR manager job description, the more they keep you in the loop.

 Like we already mentioned earlier, a copywriter spends a lot of time and effort creating effective copy.
 They certainly deserve credit for that.
 So, next time you feel like calling your writer out for something they wrote if you feel like their heart wasn’t in it, try to encourage them to take ownership instead.